-The school has advised that the cost of educating a child at the school is £9,236 per annum.
+The school has advised that the cost of educating a child at the school is £14,365 per annum.
 In 2011-12, the parental contribution therefore represented between 6% and 11% of the total cost of the education.
 We have considered whether the parental contribution, if treated as a fee or charge for access to the educational benefit provided by the school would constitute an undue restriction on that access.
 The contribution which is levied is not of a level which we regard to be restrictive and we therefore do not consider the school needs to mitigate it substantially.

-Laurieston Campus provides educational benefit to its students.
+Millden Campus provides educational benefit to its students.
 Pupils in the junior school follow the Curriculum for Excellence.
 At Year Seven, pupils enter a transitional year before beginning to follow the National Key Stages in the senior school where they are presented for GCSE, GCSE equivalent, vocational and GCE examinations at the appropriate levels.
-The school also offers a range of co-curricular activities including choir, IT Club, Technology Club, Eco Club, language enrichment, leadership skills, team building and music tuition.
+The school also offers a range of co-curricular activities including young engineers club, art club and a number of sporting activities.